infinitered/reactotron/docs/plugin-redux.md

 # Features

-* track when actions are dispatch including timing
+* track when actions are dispatched including timing
 * subscribe to changes within the state tree
 * pull values out on demand
 * view list of keys